 Dieter Helm, Fellow of Economics at Oxford University and author of Natural Capital (2015), wrote that “focusing on natural capital is way of ensuring that the value of nature is embedded in our economy”.

-Recognising that investing in natural capital is essential to long-term prosperity and security, China’s intention is to use the EFCAs to mitigate flooding, secure water supplies, renew soil resources, reduce dust and sandstorms and conserve biodiversity – all national priorities.
+Recognising that investing in natural capital is essential to long-term prosperity and security, China intends is to use the EFCAs to conserve biodiversity and ecosystem services, mitigate flooding, secure water supplies, renew soil resources and reduce dust and sandstorms- all national priorities.

 “This has been spurred by the massive landslides and floods in 1998 that killed thousands and rendered 12 million homeless,” says Dr Anne Guerry, lead scientist and chief strategy officer at the Natural Capital Project, a Stanford University-led partnership of WWF, the Nature Conservancy, Chinese Academy of Sciences and University of Minnesota.
 The project aims to identify and conserve areas of high ecological value across the world.